 Click Continue

-The Above can be copied and pasted into this file I always put it at the start of the line:
+Use your text editor to open the cmdline.txt The below can be copied and pasted into this file I always put it at the start of the line:

 ip=12.18.2.21::12.18.2.1:255.255.255.0:rpi4-k3s-w02:eth0:off cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1 swapaccount=1